prebid/prebid.github.io/dev-docs/modules/userid-submodules/mygaru.md

 Params configuration is not required.
 Mygaru id system is asynchronous and in order to get ids for initial ad auctions you need to add an `auctionDelay` param to your `userSync` config.
+_Currently, Mygaru id system does not operate in EU region._

 ```javascript
 pbjs.setConfig({